Let’s talk about noise.

 A timely example

 The old badge is ‘noisy’.
 The designers of the new badge obviously decided that most of the old badge is noise.
 The new badge has been designed for a purpose.
 It will work better than the old one on a wider range of branded goods and on digital media, for example.
-But it has also lost something, precisely because it has changed to be more functional and commercial.
+But it has also lost something – history, individuality, personality – because it is more functional and commercial.

 Some more offenders?